ThaboM82/data-structures/README.md

-#data-structures
+#Data-Structures
+Implementation of the following data structures using JavaScript:
+- Linked List
+- Tree
+- Hash Table

 This is a project I completed as a student at [Hack Reactor](http://hackreactor.com).
-This project was worked on with a pair.